Best podcasts of 2020: 18 to binge right now

 Listen on Spotify or Apple Podcasts.

 At one point, WeWork was valued at $47 billion.
 A year and a failed IPO later and the workspace company is reportedly worth about 11% of that.
-This six-part series examines the rise and fall of WeWork, and the pitfalls of the dynamic/chaotic world of tech startups.
+This six-part series examines the rise and fall of WeWork and the pitfalls of the dynamic/chaotic world of tech startups.

 Listen on Spotify or Apple Podcasts.